Blog

 • May have a digital component: some micro-gyms choose to offer digital or online personal training.
 Coworking spaces often have digital communities as well, connecting their members outside of in-person time.

-A micro-gym is another niche to come out of the coworking and flex space movement.
-Much like flex space, we expect to see this trend continue to grow over time.
+A micro-gym is another creative coworking niche to come out of the coworking and flex space movement.
+We expect to see this trend only continue to grow over time!

 At FlexWerk, members have access to fully customizable FlexSpaces, an easy reservation system, and hourly bookings with no long-term commitments making it the ideal space for new or seasoned fitness professionals to operate a successful business.